TheBoyMoe/Book-Repo/Effective-Testing-with-RSpec3/03-sharing-logic.md

 ### Hooks

 Use a hook when 'let' isn't enough, e.g, you need to modify configuration, write to a file, etc.
 You need to take into account 'type' - when the hook runs in relation to the example, and 'scope' - how often the hook runs.
+Hooks allow you to declare chunks of code that run before, after,or around your specs.
+A hook can run for each `:example`, once foreach `:context`, or globally for the entire `:suite`.

 #### Type

-- before - runs before the example
+- before - runs before the example/group/suite
 - after - runs after the example, even if an exception is raised.
 After hooks are intended to clean up after your setup and specs.

 It's recommended using a 'before' hook for database cleanup.